-REGISTRATION MEMBERS CHARACTERISTICS PAYMENTS COMPLAINTS County District Division Location Ward Sub Location Village Physical Address Land Mark GPS Coordinates ID number Names Sex Relationship to head of household Birth Certificate Age Orphanhood School attendance Grade Disability Chronic illness Occupation Marital Status Dwelling characteristics Assets Flag whether household benefits from other programmes Type of programme Real-estate ownership Employment terms Business ownership Income Expenditure Meals Transfer amount Frequency of payment Dates of actual payment Amount paid Date of submission of complaint Reasons for complaint Stage in process (and date) Confirmation of action taken Date of resolution

-To ensure that data on the Single Registry and programme MISs is verified (i.e. accurate), the Single Registry is also linked to IPRS - a department in the Ministry of Interior and Coordination that maintains 30 million plus National Population Register - and links to other government and private sector providers using an automated softwaremechanism (web service).
-It is worth emphasizing that the registration of potential beneficiaries for safety net programmes in Kenya was historically conducted by recording personal information from formal forms of identification, including national identity cards and passports.
-The integration of Single Registry and IPRS enables NSNP to verifydetails of their beneficiaries and authenticity of potential beneficiaries before enrolling them.
+REGISTRATION MEMBERS CHARACTERISTICS PAYMENTS COMPLAINTS County District Division Location Ward Sub Location Village Physical Address Land Mark GPS Coordinates ID number Names Sex Relationship to head of household Birth certificate Age Orphanhood School attendance Grade Disability Chronic illness Occupation Marital status Dwelling characteristics Assets Flag whether the household benefits from other programmes Type of programme Real-estate ownership Employment terms Business ownership Income Expenditure Meals Transfer amount Frequency of payment Dates of actual payment Amount paid Date of submission of complaint Reasons for complaint Stage in the process (and date) Confirmation of action taken Date of resolution a department in the Ministry of Interior and Coordination that maintains 30 million plus National Population Register and links to other government and private sector providers using an automated software mechanism (web service).
+It is worth emphasizing that the registration of potential recipients for safety net programmes in Kenya was historically conducted by recording personal information from formal forms of identification, including national identity cards and passports.
+The integration of Single Registry and IPRS enables NSNP to verify the details of their recipients and the authenticity of potential recipients before enrolling them.